Sun Li-jen: Early life

 Sun was born in Jinniu (now modern Chaohu), Anhui, with ancestry in Shucheng County in 1900.
 His father, Sun Xize, was an official in Anhui.
 During the 1919 May Fourth Movement, he was part of the Scouts in the march at Tiananmen Square.
 In the same year he married Gong Xitao (龔夕濤) and was admitted in 1920 to Tsinghua University to study civil engineering.
 Sun played basketball at Tsinghua, becoming a star.
 He led the Chinese team to a gold medal at the 1921 Far Eastern Championship Games.

 With a Boxer Indemnity Scholarship, he transferred to Purdue University in the United States to complete his senior year in 1923, where he graduated in 1924.
-He briefly interned at Chicago Bridge & Iron Company in Chicago, Illinois.
-He worked briefly for Chicago Bridge and Iron Company in Chicago as an engineer.
-Patriotism motivated him to change career and pursue a military studies instead.
+He briefly interned at Chicago Bridge & Iron Company in Chicago, Illinois as an engineer.
+Patriotism motivated him to change career and pursue military studies instead.
 As the Warlord Era was currently ongoing and China could not fully counter foreign influence, Sun decided that he could better serve his divided nation as a soldier rather than an engineer.

 Sun entered the Virginia Military Institute in 1926.
 As he already held a bachelor's degree, he was able to graduate in the class of 1927.
 In 1927 Sun toured Europe and Japan to see the latest military organization and strategic thinking, then returned to China in 1928 and became a corporal in the National Revolutionary Army and the Central Political Institute.
 He was then given command of the National Salt Gabelle Brigade, organized by Finance Minister T. V. Soong, which he trained the NRA's best trained and equipped troops.
 Four of the regiments later became the New 38th Division.
 His training center was located in Duyun, Guizhou.